Louis R. Jones: World War II

 In September 1944, Jones was succeeded by Colonel Walter W. Wensinger and promoted to the rank of brigadier general.
 He was subsequently transferred to the staff of 1st Marine Division under the command of Major General Pedro del Valle and appointed assistant division commander.

-He was assigned to the 1st Marine Division at the time, when it was badly beaten during the Battle of Peleliu.
-He subsequently participated at the task of rebuilding of the 1st Division to effective combat unit.
-At the end of March 1945, 1st Division was ready to fight again.
-Jones participated in the following Battle of Okinawa and was decorated with his Legion of Merit and also second Navy Presidential Unit Citation.
+He was assigned to the 1st Marine Division during the Battle of Peleliu.
+He subsequently participated in the task of rebuilding the 1st Marine Division to an effective combat unit.
+At the end of March 1945, the 1st Marine Division was ready to fight again.
+Jones participated in the following Battle of Okinawa and was decorated with the Legion of Merit and the division was awarded a Navy Presidential Unit Citation.

 Postwar duties

 Jones remained with 1st Marine Division after the War and was sent to North China in September 1945.
 His 1st Division, with Major General Dewitt Peck in command, was tasked with repatriating more than 650,000 Japanese soldiers and civilians still resident in that part of China.
 They were also tasked with guarding of supply trains, bridges and depots to keep food and coal moving into the cities.
 Jones also participated in the skirmishes with People's Liberation Army soldiers attacking supply depots.

 For his service in North China, Jones was decorated with his third Legion of Merit by the army and also received Order of the Cloud and Banner, 4th Class personally from Chiang Kai-shek.
 Jones subsequently returned to the United States in June 1946 and was appointed president of Marine Corps Equipment Board at Marine Corps Schools at Quantico, Virginia.

 He retired from this capacity on June 30, 1949.
 Following his retirement from the Marine Corps, Jones was advanced to the rank of major general on the retired list for having been specially commended in combat.

 Jones died on February 2, 1973, and is buried together with his wife Rhita Wilmer Jones (1893–1984) and their three sons at Arlington National Cemetery, Virginia.